bvandevliet/WordPress.TraderPlugin/readme.txt

 == Changelog ==

 = 2022.06.19 =
-* BREAKING CHANGES: Assets containing excluded tags are skipped in the top counter, reducing top count value may be required !!
+* BREAKING: Assets containing excluded tags are skipped in top counter, reducing top count value may be required !!
-* BREAKING CHANGES: Stablecoins not skipped anymore by default, add 'stablecoin' to excluded tags to skip them !!
+* BREAKING: Stablecoins not skipped anymore by default, add 'stablecoin' to excluded tags to skip them !!
-* BREAKING CHANGES: Improved strong-typed params and returns, no back-compat php <8 !!
+* BREAKING: Improved strong-typed params and returns, no back-compat php <8 !!
 * Re-enabled `set_time_limit` fallback.

 = 2022.06.12 =